couchbase/docs-operator/clusterStatusGuide.md

 ### Conditions

     Conditions:
-      ...
+      Balanced:
         Message:			Data is equally distributed across all nodes in the cluster
         Reason:			Cluster is balanced
         Status:			True
-      Type:			Balanced
+      ...

 A list of conditions reflecting the current state of the Couchbase cluster.
 Each Condition item is denoted by a ```Type``` along with an associated ```Status```.
 The various conditions and their statuses are documented in [Conditions and Events](conditionsAndEvents.md).